Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability: Phonon coupling from experimental data

-Phonon effects on the spectral properties are investigated within an independent boson model including both a linear \cite{Mahan2000, Nazir2016} and a quadratic \cite{Muljarov2004, Reigue2017, Tighineanu2018} coupling term to acoustic phonons, see Appendix \ref{sec:app} for details.
+Phonon effects on the spectral properties are investigated within an independent boson model including both a linear \cite{Mahan2000, Nazir2016} and a quadratic \cite{Muljarov2004, Reigue2017, Tighineanu2018} coupling term to longitudinal acoustic (LA) phonons, see Appendix \ref{sec:appA} for details.
 The main effect of the linear coupling is to generate a broad phonon sideband (PSB).
 Such a term can be conveniently diagonalized using the polaron transformation \cite{Nazir2016, IlesSmith2017}.
 On the other hand, the quadratic term induces virtual electronic transitions to higher-lying confined states, thereby broadening the zero-phonon line (ZPL) via a pure dephasing effect at a rate $\gamma_{\rm pd}$ \cite{Reigue2017, Tighineanu2018}.
-Furthermore, we account for spontaneous decay of the QE at a rate $\Gamma$ and for other sources of pure dephasing, e.g., charge noise at a rate $\gamma_{\rm noise}$, using a master equation in the Lindblad form.
+Furthermore, we use a master equation in the Lindblad form to account for spontaneous decay of the QE at a rate $\Gamma$ and for other sources of pure dephasing, e.g., charge noise at a rate $\gamma_{\rm noise}$.
 We finally fit the experimental data with the function